syl20bnr/spacemacs-elpa-mirror/melpa/ssh-deploy-readme.txt

 ssh-deploy-root-local,ssh-deploy-root-remote, ssh-deploy-on-explicit-save
 you can setup a directory for TRAMP deployment.

-For asynchronous transfers you need to setup ~/.netrc or key-based authorization or equivalent for automatic authentication.
+For asynchronous transfers you need to setup ~/.netrc, ~/.authinfo or ~/.authinfo.gpg or key-based authorization or equivalent for automatic authentication.

-Example contents of ~/.netrc for password-based interaction-free authentication: machine myserver.com login myuser port ftp password mypassword machine myserver2.com login myuser2 port ssh password mypassword2 machine myserver3.com login myuser3 port sftp password mypassword3
+Example contents of ~/.netrc, ~/.authinfo or ~/.authinfo.gpg for password-based interaction-free authentication: machine myserver.com login myuser port ftp password mypassword machine myserver2.com login myuser2 port ssh password mypassword2 machine myserver3.com login myuser3 port sftp password mypassword3